 Become a CA Careers Fair – advice

-To ensure you are still able to meet employers and hear more about their training vacancies, ICAS will be hosting a virtual Become a CA Careers Fair on 23 February.
+Meet employers and hear more about their training vacancies at the virtual ICAS Become a CA Careers Fair on 3 October.

 Our virtual event will start with an overview of ICAS and our Chartered Accountancy traineeship programme, followed by an opportunity to chat to our partner employers, who will be able to give you more information on their traineeship offering, and what is involved.
-Just like an in-person Careers Fair, this gives you a great opportunity to talk to employers and find out more about working in the profession.
+This gives you a great opportunity to talk to employers and find out more about working in the profession.

 Tips for getting the most out of the event.